High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Abstract

 \section{Abstract}

 The Quantum Alternating Operator Ansatz (QAOA) is a hybrid classical-quantum algorithm that aims to sample the optimal solution(s) of discrete combinatorial optimization problems.
 We present optimized QAOA circuit constructions for sampling MAX $k$-SAT problems, specifically for $k=3$ and $k=4$.
-The novel $4$-SAT QAOA circuit construction we present makes use of measurement based uncomputation, followed by classical feed forward conditional operations.
-Parameters in the QAOA circuits are optimized via exact classical (noise-free) simulation, using HPC resources to simulate large circuits (up to 20 rounds on 10 qubits).
-In order to explore the limits of current NISQ devices, we execute these optimized QAOA circuits for random $3$-SAT test instances with clause-to-variable ratio $4$, on two ion-trapped quantum computers: IonQ Harmony and Quantinuum H1-1 which have 11 and 20 qubits respectively.
-The QAOA circuits that are executed include $n=10$ up to $20$ rounds, and $n=20$ for $1$ and $2$ rounds, the high round circuits using upwards of 8,000 gate instructions, making these some of the largest QAOA circuits executed on NISQ devices.
-Our main finding is that current NISQ devices perform best at low round counts (i.e., $p = 1,\ldots, 5$) and then -- as expected due to noise -- gradually start returning satisfiability truth assignments that are no better than randomly picked solutions as number of rounds are further increased.
+The novel $4$-SAT QAOA circuit construction we present uses measurement based uncomputation, followed by classical feed forward conditional operations.
+The QAOA circuit parameters for $3$-SAT are optimized via exact classical (noise-free) simulation, using HPC resources to simulate up to $20$ rounds on $10$ qubits.
+In order to explore the limits of current NISQ devices we execute these optimized QAOA circuits for random $3$-SAT test instances with clause-to-variable ratio $4$ on four trapped ion quantum computers: Quantinuum H1-1 (20 qubits), IonQ Harmony (11 qubits), IonQ Aria 1 (25 qubits), and IonQ Forte (30 qubits).
+The QAOA circuits that are executed include $n=10$ up to $p=20$, and $n=22$ for $p=1$ and $p=2$.
+The high round circuits use upwards of 9,000 individual gate instructions, making these some of the largest QAOA circuits executed on NISQ devices.
+Our main finding is that current NISQ devices perform best at low round counts (i.e., $p = 1,\ldots, 5$) and then -- as expected due to noise -- gradually start returning satisfiability truth assignments that are no better than randomly picked solutions as the number of QAOA rounds are further increased.